Zorlin/veda/README.md

 - **Skeptic:** `gemma3:12b` - Challenges assumptions, looks for edge cases, and potential issues.
 - **Historian:** `qwen2.5:14b` - Considers the changes in the context of the project's history and evolution.
 - **Coordinator:** `command-r7b` - Synthesizes the inputs from other council members to provide a summary.
-- *(Note: Closed-source Arbiter, Canonizer, Redactor roles are planned but not yet implemented).*
+- *(Note: Closed-source Arbiter, Canonizer, Redactor roles are planned but not yet implemented.
+These roles would typically provide final judgment, integrate successful changes into a canonical representation, and potentially edit or refine the final output based on the council's findings).*

 The council's collective judgment helps determine if the iteration was successful, needs refinement, or should be rejected.